Aimonica-Brands/aimonica-core-solana/README.md

 ### Accounts

 -   `PlatformConfig`: Singleton account to hold platform-wide configuration.
-    -   `authority`: The public key with the authority to register new projects.
+    -   `authorities`: A list of public keys with the authority to manage the platform (e.g., register projects, add/remove other authorities).
     -   `project_count`: A counter for the number of projects registered, used for deriving project PDAs.

 -   `ProjectConfig`: Stores details for each staking project.
     -   `project_id`: A unique ID for the project.
-    -   `authority`: The public key with the authority to update the project configuration (e.g., fees).
     -   `token_mint`: The mint address of the token that can be staked in this project.
     -   `token_program`: The program ID of the token standard used (SPL Token or Token-2022).
     -   `vault`: The address of the token account (PDA) that holds all staked tokens for the project.